QUIDS: Query Intent Description for Exploratory Search via Dual Space Modeling: Methods

+where $\mathcal{I}' = \{i'_1, i'_2, ..., i'_h\}$ with $h$ the expected number of irrelevant documents.
 Inspired by \citet{liu-etal-2022-makes} on choosing in-context sample strategies for in-context learning, we design a method to choose intent-aware hard negative samples based on semantic similarity.
 Specifically, we use a Sentence Transformer model \citep{reimers-2019-sentence-bert} to represent both positive and negative samples from the training data in a vector space.
 Then we choose negative samples close to the positive ones in this space.
 The negative sample augmentation makes the task more challenging for the model, hence improving its discriminative capabilities.
-As shown in Figure~\ref{fig:pipeline} (a), we augment hard negative samples using the following steps: For each query $q$ in the training set, \begin{enumerate} \item We rank its relevant documents $\mathcal{R}$ based on their cosine similarity to the concatenated embedding of the query and its ground truth intent $(q;y)$ where (;) denotes concatenation, resulting in $\mathcal{R^*}$. \item We concatenate the ranked relevant documents $\mathcal{R^*}$ into a single document $R^*$ and obtain its embedding $h_{R^*}$. \item The original irrelevant documents are initially ranked based on their cosine similarities to the newly concatenated relevant embedding $h_{R^*}$. \item If the number of irrelevant documents is smaller than an expected size, the irrelevant document collection $\mathcal{I}'$ is augmented by selecting hard negative samples from all other documents in the whole dataset $\mathcal{D}$ according to their cosine similarities to the new embedding $h_{R^*}$. \end{enumerate} For step 1, 3 and 4, we use a pre-trained Sentence Transformers model \citep{reimers-2019-sentence-bert} trained on the MSMARCO Passage Ranking Dataset \citep{nguyen2016ms} to encode the documents.
-In practice, during step 4, we select documents whose cosine similarities exceed a predefined threshold 0.8 until the expected size is reached.
+As shown in Figure~\ref{fig:pipeline} (a), we augment hard negative samples for each training query using Algorithm~\ref{alg:IDNA}.
+For encoding, we use a Sentence Transformers model pre-trained on the MSMARCO Passage Ranking dataset \citep{nguyen2016ms}.
+In practice, we set 0.8 to the similarity threshold with an analysis of its effect in subsection~\ref{subsub:IDNA}.